1996 California Proposition 218: Validity of Assessment Ballot Process

 The validity of the assessment ballot process under Proposition 218 was upheld by a California appellate court in 2002.
 Property owner elections with weighted voting do not violate the federal constitutional requirement of "one man, one vote" under the limited circumstances of a special-purpose unit of government assigned the performance of functions affecting definable groups of constituents more than others.
 Such is the case with assessment districts under Proposition 218.
 Furthermore, since only special benefits are assessable under Proposition 218, voters residing within the boundaries of an assessment district who do not own property within the assessment district are also not deemed under the California Constitution to have been deprived of the right to vote for any assessment.

 Proposition 218 contains a special additional requirement in the event a court determines the assessment ballot process violates federal law.
 If any such violation were to occur, an assessment may not be levied under Proposition 218 unless approved by a two-thirds vote of the electorate in the assessment district.
 The practical effect of the federal law invalidity provision is that if the assessment ballot process were invalidated under federal law, the approval requirements for assessments under Proposition 218 would become even more restrictive than if either no legal challenge under federal law had occurred or if any such legal challenge were unsuccessful.
 However, the assessment ballot process under Proposition 218 has been found by a California appellate court to not violate applicable federal law.

 Local Agency Burden to Demonstrate Compliance

 Prior to Proposition 218, a person challenging an assessment had the burden to prove that the assessment was not legal.
 An important reform under Proposition 218 is that it shifted the burden of demonstrating compliance to the local agency in a lawsuit challenging an assessment.
-In any legal action contesting the validity of an assessment, the burden is on the local agency to demonstrate that the properties in question receive a special benefit over and above the benefits conferred on the public at large and that the amount of any contested assessment is proportional to, and no greater than, the benefits conferred on the properties in question.
+In any legal action contesting the validity of an assessment, the burden is on the local agency to demonstrate that the parcels in question receive a special benefit over and above the benefits conferred on the public at large and that the amount of any contested assessment is proportional to, and no greater than, the benefits conferred on the parcels in question.
 This change makes it significantly easier for taxpayers to win a legal challenge.